WiDS-Texas-2021/wids-texas-2021.github.io/README.md

 # Welcome to WiDS Texas 2021

 WiDS Texas is an independent event that is organized as part of the annual <a href="https://www.widsconference.org/">WiDS Worldwide conference</a> organized by Stanford University and an estimated 150+ locations worldwide, which features outstanding women doing outstanding work in the field of data science.
 All genders are invited to attend all WiDS Worldwide conference events.
+We aim to inspire and educate data scientists worldwide, regardless of gender, and to support women in the field.

 WiDS Texas will take place over a period of 12 weeks from start of April to end of June, 2021 and will consist of a series of events including a datathon, technical talks, a panel discussion & a networking session.